 Tell Your Kids about Gaza

-The foremost question a parent should ask him or herself is, “Why should I tell my child about Gaza?”
+The foremost question a parent should ask him or herself is, “Why should I tell my child about Israel Palestine war?”
 There are three primary reasons to share this narrative with your children:

 (a) Forbidding Evil

 Whether on the playground at the hands of a bully or in Gaza at the hands of a violent oppressor, injustice exists.
 In such situations, it is our duty to forbid evil.
 As Superman says, “All that's necessary for the triumph of evil, is for good men to do nothing.”
 The Qur’an agrees, stating that the best of people are those that enjoin in good and forbid evil (3:110).

 As a trait, justice – the fair and equitable treatment of others – is perhaps the most noble of all traits.
 According to the Holy Qur’an, justice is the purpose of divine revelation (57:25).
 The Gaza narrative is an excellent story to help teach the concept of justice to our children.

 Allah (SWT) promises, “Call on me, and I will answer you” (40:60).
 Prayers are the weapon of believers.
 Though we, as parents, may sometimes take prayers for granted, it is essential that we teach children this lesson, especially at a young age.

 Our goal is to communicate the primary injustice which has occurred to the Palestinians.
 We do not seek to teach children every detail of the conflict because of the associated complexity.

 Engage your children first with an analogy: Imagine that you shared your room with a friend, David, who was unfortunately homeless.
 The Mayor noticed that you got along well with David.
 After some time, the Mayor decided to give more than half of your room (along with your toys) to David.
 And further, every year, David takes away more and more of your toys.
 You try asking for the toys back, but now David claims that the toys belong to him.
 This is similar to what is happening in Palestine.